 Communications Innovation M.S.

-The curriculum provides a foundation in media economics, systems modeling, human perception, storytelling, consumer behavior, research methods, product/interface design, global leadership, and relevant legal and ethical issues.
+The curriculum provides a foundation in new venture finance, intellectual property, media governance, global leadership, change management, data analytics, emerging media, systems modeling, human perception, storytelling, consumer behavior and research methods.
 The courses are a platform for engaging in problem-based learning, stimulating original ways of thinking, and promoting new connections across nations, technologies, platforms, industries, and constituencies.

 This highly collaborative coursework culminates in a capstone research and development project that provides immediate value to the graduate cohort and their employers.
 Students graduate from the program with a fully researched business plan, and are ready to introduce new entrepreneurial visions into the world.

 It is expected that all students will be enrolled full-time and complete the program in 24 months.

 To be eligible for the master’s in Communications Innovation students must meet the following qualifications;

 - Have an earned bachelor’s degree from a regionally accredited U.S. institution or equivalent from an international college or university (applications are reviewed on an individual basis and GPA is reviewed in conjunction with all other aspects of the application).

 - Have five or more years of professional work experience or equivalent expertise.

 - Complete the Ithaca College application form, and submit a current resume with a nonrefundable application fee.